robinasaki/Instagram-Followers-Inspector/README.md

 # Instagram-Followers-Inspector
-### an original project by Robin Chenxu Mao and Abdulrahman Mubarak
+An original project by Robin Chenxu Mao and Abdulrahman Mubarak

 > Required Libraries: *instaloader*